ibrahimtosun18/battleship_amiralbatti/README.md

 ## Credits

-This Battleship game is developed by [Your Name].
+This Battleship game is developed by İbrahim TOSUN.

 ## License